 The next challenge for Industry 4.0 is scaling up.
-Yet, many organizations struggle to scale with the convergence of IT and OT and skills/capabilities/talent being two major challenges to realize the smart factory.
+Yet, many organizations struggle to scale, with the convergence of IT and OT (operational technology) and skills/capabilities/talent being two major challenges to realize smart factories.
 An overview.

 By 2023, the manufacturing industry could add $2.2 trillion of value to the global economy due to productivity gains achieved through smart factory initiatives.
 Yet, even if the expected average added value from smart factories is also high with $1.9 trillion and expectations regarding smart factory benefits are on the rise, several actions need to be taken before that value is realized – with an emphasis on scale.